 In the next five to six years, there will be more than 150,000 job openings in the field.
 In 2018, the average salary of a mechanical engineer is $85,880.

 #14 Electronics Engineer

 Electronic engineers often work at the back-end of most electronic devices.
 They take care of computer circuits, wirings, and smaller components that power a device.

-The exponential rise in technological power has increased demand for electronic engineers.
-It is expected that the demand will remain steady in the long-run.
+The exponential rise in technological power has increased the demand for electronic engineers.
+It is expected that the demand will remain steady in the long run.
 By 2016, more than 100,000 jobs for electronic technicians and half as much for electronic engineers will be available.
 According to ECE, the median salary of an electronic engineer is $102,180.